python/mypy/docs/source/command_line.rst

     Enabling all codes is not the same as enabling all checks that mypy could perform; for example, :option:`--strict-bytes` is not enabled by this flag.
+    However, :option:`--strict` and :option:`--enable-all-error-codes` used in
+    tandem should be sufficient to get you virtually every useful check mypy can perform.

 .. _configuring-error-messages: